4.10. Paraxial Analysis

 tma = L.tma()

-While a single Lens defines the subsequent ambient medium, it has no knowledge on the preceding medium.
-Normally it will be assigned by either the Raytracer or the previous lens.
-The same is the case for the medium n0 of the raytracer, which defines all undefined Lens.n2 media.
-To define it for the TMA, we can provide a n0 parameter.
-Otherwise it defaults to the vacuum properties.
+While a single Lens defines the subsequent ambient medium through Lens.n2, it has no knowledge on the preceding one.
+Normally it would be determined by either the Raytracer or the previous lens.
+The same applies to the n0 medium of the Raytracer, which defines all otherwise unspecified Lens.n2 media To explicitly define it for the TMA, we can provide a n0 parameter to it.
+Otherwise it defaults to \(n = 1\).

 n0 = ot.RefractionIndex("Constant", n=1.1)